james-ralph8555/pagesonic/ARCH.md

 during page rendering.
 Accessibility – ensure buttons have appropriate aria-labels and can be operated via keyboard.
 Provide high‑contrast mode and variable text size.

+See `src/components/pdf-viewer.md` for detailed implementation notes, usage, shortcuts, testing, and troubleshooting for the PDF Viewer tab.
 3.2 Reader view
 Text extraction – when the user switches to reader mode, asynchronously extract text and MathML from each page via pdf.getPage().getTextContent() ; parse out item.str values and build